 The American Bankers Association ("ABA") is the principal national trade association of the financial services industry in the United States.
-Founded in 1875, the ABA is the voice for the nation's \$23.7 trillion banking industry and its 2.1 million employees.
+Founded in 1875, the ABA is the voice for the nation's \$24.1 trillion banking industry and its 2.1 million employees.
 ABA members provide banking services in each of the 50 states and the District of Columbia.
 Among them are banks of all sizes chartered under the laws of Georgia and other states.

 The ABA has a significant interest in this case because many of its bank members provide overdraft protection services to help their customers meet important or unforeseen expenses.
-The trial court's decision holding that overdraft fees can be considered interest under Georgia's usury statute is contrary to Georgia legislative and regulatory authority, as well as the consensus among almost every state and federal court to consider the issue.
-The interests of the ABA and its members, along with those of consumers seeking the benefits of overdraft protection, would be harmed if the trial court's decision is affirmed.
-If adopted more broadly, the trial court's ruling could force some of the ABA's members to cease offering overdraft protection services, harming the very consumers the laws seek to protect.
+The decision of the Court of Appeals holding that overdraft fees can be considered interest under Georgia's usury statute is contrary to Georgia legislative and regulatory authority, as well as the consensus among almost every state and federal court to consider the issue.
+The interests of the ABA and its members, along with those of consumers seeking the benefits of overdraft protection, will be harmed if the appellate court's decision is allowed to stand.
+If adopted more broadly, the court's ruling could force some of the ABA's members to cease offering overdraft protection services, harming the very consumers the laws seek to protect.